Parik27/SA.Rainbomizer/README.md

 You can contribute to the project by reporting any crashes/issues you encounter in the [Issues](https://github.com/Parik27/Rainbomizer/issues) section of the repository.

-Pull requests are welcome but are required to follow the current style used in the project.
+Pull requests are welcome, but are required to follow the current style used in the project.

 You can also keep up with or contribute to development as it happens by [joining the official Rainbomizer Discord!](https://discord.gg/BYVBQw7) You can give #suggestions, ask for #support, or view current development in #sa.